-Municipal Public Health and Wellbeing Plan: Sets the broad mission, goals and priorities to promote municipal public health and wellbeing; and inform the operational processes of Council and local organisations.
+Municipal Public Health and Wellbeing Plan: Sets the broad mission, goals and priorities to promote municipal public health and wellbeing; and inform the operational processes of Council and local organisations, as required under the Section 26 of the Public Health and Wellbeing Act 2008.
 In Maroondah, this Plan is incorporated within the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031.